Boeing 737 Max, Involved In 2 Crashes, Is Fastest-Selling Plane In Company's History

 Aboulafia, the analyst, said the crashes are not likely to cause a sudden change in Boeing's sales since the planes are ordered years in advance.

-"It's a very long sales cycle and no one's going to cancel their orders and no one's going to make snap judgments on the basis of just this incident," he said.
+"It's a very long sales cycle, and no one's going to cancel their orders and no one's going to make snap judgments on the basis of just this incident," he said.

 NPR's Camila Domonoske contributed to this report.